 You can also face suspensions for a refusal to take a breathalyzer test when you are pulled over for DWI.
 If you drive during these license suspensions, there are separate penalties that can include a $500 fine, a license delay of one to two years, and 10 to 90 days in jail.

 Finally, the most serious form of driving with a suspended license is found in the criminal code (rather than the driving code) under N.J.S.A. § 2C:40-26.
 If your license is suspended because of a first time DWI offense, and you violate your license suspension twice, you may be guilty of a crime.
 The same is true if your license is suspended because of a second time DWI offense, and you violate the suspension by driving.
-These are fourth degree crimes punishable by up to 18 months in prison and fines up to $10,000.
-In addition, § 2C:40-26 requires a minimum term of 180 days in jail for this crime.
+These are fourth-degree crimes punishable by up to 18 months in prison and fines up to $10,000.
+In addition, § 2C:40-26 requires a minimum term of 180 days in jail for this crime, according to our Atlantic City DUI Lawyers.

 Atlantic City Criminal Defense Attorney